Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

 All students are assumed to be in good academic standing unless stated otherwise on their academic record.

-Students on Academic Probation who do not achieve the minimum GPA requirement in any subsequent semester will be removed or required to withdraw from their program for a period of 12 months.
+Students on Academic Probation who do not achieve the minimum term GPA requirement in any subsequent term will be removed or required to withdraw for a period of 12 months.
 Prior to registering into another program, the student must complete a new Personal Learning Plan (PLP) and obtain the permission of the dean.

 If a student does not meet the GPA requirement in a subsequent program, a recommendation will be forwarded to the President to suspend the student from the college for a minimum of two years.